Neural Fields for Highly Accelerated 2D Cine Phase Contrast MRI: Methods

 \subsubsection{Experiment 2.
 Low temporal resolution CMRxRecon 2024 dataset}

-\paragraph*{Data.} We also use data from the CMRxRecon 2024 Challenge\footnote{\url{https://cmrxrecon.github.io/2024/Home.html}}~\cite{wang2024cmrxrecon, wang2023cmrxrecon}.
-In particular, we use the data from 5 patients, P001, P002, P003, P004, and P005, in the test data.
-Fully-sampled Cartesian k-space data spanning one cardiac cycle is acquired with 144$\times$384 spatial image matrix, 12 temporal frames, and 10 activated receive coil elements.
+\paragraph*{Data}.
+We also use data from the CMRxRecon 2024 Challenge\footnote{\url{https://cmrxrecon.github.io/2024/Home.html}}~\cite{wang2024cmrxrecon, wang2023cmrxrecon}.
+In particular, we use the data from 5 patients (P001--P005), in the test 2D CPC data.
+While the challenge provides training data for several cardiac MRI modalities (e.g., cine, tagging, and T1/T2 mapping), the 2D CPC data are not included in the training set and are treated as an unseen modality within the challenge.
+As a result, deep learning models developed for the challenge are not trained on CPC data.
+Fully-sampled Cartesian k-space data spanning one cardiac cycle is acquired on a 3T scanner (MAGNETOM Vida, Siemens Healthineers, Germany) with 144$\times$384 spatial image matrix, 12 temporal frames (low temporal resolution of $\sim$80 ms), and 10 activated receive coil elements.
+The sequence parameters are as follows: repetition time (TR) of 3.6 ms, echo time (TE) of 1.6 ms, in-plane spatial resolution of 1.5 $\x$ 1.5 mm$^2$, and slice thickness of 5 mm.

-\paragraph*{Sampling.} The same sampling scheme used in Experiment 1 is employed up to an acceleration factor of 32$\x$.
+\paragraph*{Sampling}.
+The same sampling scheme used in Experiment 1 is employed up to an acceleration factor of 32$\x$.
 This is due to the low temporal resolution of this dataset.
 We highlight that the time resolution for this data (12 frames) is much smaller than the time resolution of the data used in the previous section (83 frames).
 Thus, worse results for the same acceleration factors are expected due to less available data.